PlagueHO/CosmosDB/docs/New-CosmosDbDatabase.md

 ### -OfferThroughput

-The user specified throughput for the database expressed in units of 100 request units per second.
+The user specified throughput for the database expressed in RU/s.
-This can be between 400 and 100,000.
+This can be between 400 and 100,000 and should be specified in increments of 100 RU/s.
 If not specified the offer throughput will be set to 400 RU/s.
 This parameter can not be specified in AutoscaleThroughput is specified.